-Lancaster graduates in this subject show employers impartial judgement, flexibility and a detailed knowledge of international developments.
+Lancaster graduates in this subject show their employers impartial judgement, flexibility and a detailed knowledge of international developments.
 Many have used their degree as a foundation for careers in commerce, industry, accountancy, law, teaching, academic work, journalism or the armed forces.
 The intellectual and practical skills of peace-making give our graduates a good foundation for careers in mediation, social work, conflict resolution and human rights campaigning.

-Lancaster University has committed £3.7m in scholarships and bursaries to help with your fees and living costs.
-Our financial support depends on your circumstances and how well you do in your A-levels (or equivalent academic qualifications) before starting study with us.
+Lancaster University's priority is to support every student to make the most of their life and education and we have committed £3.7m in scholarships and bursaries.
+Our financial support depends on your circumstances and how well you do in your A levels (or equivalent academic qualifications) before starting study with us.

 For full details of the University's financial support packages including eligibility criteria, please visit our fees and funding page

 Please note that this information relates to the funding arrangements for 2017, which may change for 2018.